Back to Story Library - Givers by Interest - -

 Jason Franklin Jason Franklin

 I was just 14 years old when I had my first success as a community organizer.
 Angry about major proposed cuts to public education in state, I co-founded a student organizing effort to “save the Oregon school system.”
-I was thrilled as...
+I was thrilled as we grew...
 More

 Kim Kim